 The Module starts with a review of Modules 1 and 2 and expectations of Module 3.
-It then gives an overview of the theoretical perspectives in the counselling field before covering the humanistic/existential, psychodynamic, cognitive behavioural, integrative and pluralistic perspectives.
+It then gives an overview of the theoretical perspectives in the counselling field before covering the humanistic/existential, psychodynamic and cognitive behavioural perspectives.
 It also discusses the significance of past experience, genograms, and, under ethics, the ethos of care and power.
 Spirituality is raised as a means of self-understanding and that of others.
-The Module concludes with the video recording of participants' integrated skills practice and self-reflection on personal development related to this Module.
+The Module concludes with the video-taping of participants' integrated skills practice and self-reflection on personal development related to this Module.